bogeeee/restfuncs/readme.md

 ## CSRF protection

-**Tl;dr:** **In a normal situation** (= no basic auth, no client-certs and using the restfuncs-client) **restfuncs already has a very strong CSRF protection** by default (`corsReadToken`, enforced by the client).
+**Tl;dr:** **In a normal situation** (= no basic auth, no client-certs and using the RestfuncsClient), **Restfuncs already has CSRF protection** by default (`corsReadToken`, enforced by the RestfuncsClient).
 For other situations, read the following:

 Restfuncs has the following 3 protection levels (weakest to hardest) to protect against CSRF attacks.
 See list below.
-You can enforce it by the `ServerSessionOptions.csrfProtectionMode` setting.
+You can enforce it by the `ServerSessionOptions#csrfProtectionMode` setting.
 **By default/ undefined, the client can decide the protection mode**. _"wait a minute, how can this be secure ?"
 See explanation_.
 This way, all sorts of clients can be served.
 Think of non-browser clients where CSRF does not have relevance, so their devs are not bugged with implementing token fetches.
-_Explanation: Restfuncs will raise an error, if browser clients (or i.e an attacker from another browser tab) with different protection modes try to [access the (same) session](#store-values-in-the-http--browser-session).
-Meaning, once the session is created, it stores from which protection mode it came from, and all following requests, that access this session, must pass the check / show the token accordingly.
-Also they must at first indicate that they play the same csrfProtection mode (think of attacker creating the session first)._
+_Explanation: The clients indicate, which csrfProtection mode they want to "play" in a header proactively on every request.
+Restfuncs will raise an error, if another browser client (or i.e an attacker from another browser tab) wants to play a different mode, at the moment it tries to access the (same) session.
+Meaning, once the (cookie-) session is created,  the protection mode is stored in there._

 The above policy (let the clients decide) only covers sessions.
-So <strong>when using client-certificates or basic auth, you must explicitly decide for a setting</strong>, and you should use at least set it to `readToken` when dealing with browser clients.
+So <strong>when using client-certificates or basic auth, you must explicitly decide for a setting</strong>, and you should use at least set it to `corsReadToken` when dealing with browser clients.

-Here are the modes. `ServerSessionOptions.csrfProtectionMode` / `RestfuncsClient.csrfProtectionMode` can be set to:
+Here are the modes. `ServerSessionOptions#csrfProtectionMode` / `RestfuncsClient#csrfProtectionMode` can be set to:

 * `preflight` (**default**): Relies on the browser to make a CORS-preflight before doing the actual request and bail if that preflight failed.
   The [~1.5% browsers which don't implement CORS](https://caniuse.com/cors) are blacklisted.
 This also works with all non-browser clients and they don't need to implement any measurements.